92 Points - Wine Enthusiast

-This wine is hard to find normally, let alone at a discount, so don’t miss your chance on this one!
+This wine is hard to find and normally allocated, let alone at any discount.
+So don’t miss your chance on this one!

 Appellation: Sonoma Coast (Heintz Ranch)